dart-lang/language/working/1426-extension-types/feature-specification-views.md

 getter is included and the setter is not.*

-*Conflicts between superviews are not allowed, they must be resolved explicitly (using show/hide).
+*Conflicts between superviews are not allowed, they must be resolved explicitly (using an "override").
 The rationale is that the extends clause of a view is concerned with code reuse, not modeling, and there is no reason to believe that any implicit conflict resolution will consistently do the right thing.*

 The effect of having a view declaration _DV_ with superviews `V1, ..
-Vk` is that the union of the members declared by _DV_ and associated members of `V1, ..
-Vk` can be invoked on a receiver of the type introduced by _DV_.
+Vk` is that the members declared by _DV_ as well as all members of `V1, ..
+Vk` that are not overridden by a declaration in _DV_ can be invoked on a receiver of the type introduced by _DV_.

-In the body of _DV_, a superinvocation syntax similar to an explicit extension method invocation can be used to invoke a member of a superview which is hidden: The invocation starts with `super.` followed by the name of the given superview, followed by the member access.
+In the body of _DV_, a superinvocation syntax similar to an explicit extension method invocation can be used to invoke a member of a superview which is overridden: The invocation starts with `super.` followed by the name of the given superview, followed by the member access.
 The superview may be omitted in the case where there is no ambiguity.

 *For instance, `super.V3.foo()` can be used to call the `foo` of `V3` in the case where the extends clause has `extends ...
 V3 hide foo, ...`.